Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Write expressive, concise and effective captions informed by critical reflective practice.
+- Write captions to complement and interpret photographic images, informed by critical reflective practice

-- Create stories by effectively sequencing photographic and digital images with words.
+- Create stories using a sequence of photographic and digital images with words

-- Critically evaluate creative work, integrating and applying theoretical knowledge within a relevant professional context.
+- Critically evaluate creative work, integrating and applying theoretical knowledge within the context of creative arts and health.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.